Steve Bégin

-Joseph Denis Stéphan Bégin (/fr/); born June 14, 1978) is a Canadian former professional ice hockey centre who played in 13 National Hockey League (NHL) seasons.
-He was a second-round selection of the Calgary Flames, 40th overall, in the 1996 NHL Entry Draft, and played with the Flames, Montreal Canadiens, Dallas Stars, Boston Bruins and Nashville Predators in his NHL career.
+Joseph Denis Stéphan Bégin (/fr/); born June 14, 1978) is a Canadian former professional ice hockey player who was a centre in 13 National Hockey League (NHL) seasons.
+He was a second-round selection of the Calgary Flames, 40th overall, in the 1996 NHL entry draft, and played with the Flames, Montreal Canadiens, Dallas Stars, Boston Bruins and Nashville Predators in his NHL career.
 After missing a full season due to injury, Bégin made a successful comeback by rejoining the Flames in 2012–13 before another injury forced his retirement.

 Bégin played junior hockey with the Val-d'Or Foreurs where he was a member of their Quebec Major Junior Hockey League (QMJHL) championship winning team in 1998.
 He also led the Saint John Flames to the American Hockey League (AHL)'s Calder Cup championship in 2001 and won the Jack A. Butterfield Trophy as the most valuable player of the playoffs.
 Bégin adopted a role as a defensive specialist and grinder in an NHL career where he has played over 500 games.

 Personal life

-A native of Trois-Rivières, Quebec, Bégin grew up in a single parent household, raised by his father Gilles on a welfare income.
+A native of Trois-Rivières, Quebec, Bégin grew up in a single-parent household, raised by his father Gilles on a welfare income.
 Gilles worked as a landscaper, while Steve often helped his father at work until he was 18 years old.

 Introduced to hockey by family friends, Bégin began playing at age six and was an offensively minded player in his minor hockey years.
 He wore second-hand equipment as his father struggled to pay the costs of hockey, but from a young age expressed his confidence he would make it to the National Hockey League (NHL).
 As a youth, he played in the 1992 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Francheville, Quebec.

 Bégin moved to Val-d'Or, Quebec, to play junior hockey, where he met his wife, Amélie.
 The couple have two daughters and eventually settled in Montreal.